Written by: Giorgy from G-Extreme

 15 Fun Things To Do In Santa Marta Magdalena Colombia

-1. Day on the Beach
+1. Chill Day on the Beach

 2. Explore The Santa Marta Centro Historico

-Immerse yourself in the heart of Santa Marta’s cultural heritage by exploring the Centro Historico, a beautiful neighborhood that serves as a testament to the city’s rich past.
+Discover the heart of Santa Marta’s cultural heritage by exploring the Centro Historico, a beautiful neighborhood that serves as a testament to the city’s rich past.

+As you stroll through the cobblestone streets, you’ll be surrounded by colorful colonial buildings, historic churches, and bustling plazas.
 Don’t forget to visit the Santa Marta Gold Museum and Cathedral Basilica of Santa Marta, two landmarks that have withstood the test of time.

 3. Jungle Trekking in Tayrona National Natural Park